 Alternatively, you can hike to Colomitos or Las Animas, which are by far the best beaches in Puerto Vallarta.

-It’s completely free to attend and makes for a great date night in Puerto Vallarta!
-This year’s event runs from October 28th to July 26th, 2021.
+It’s free to attend and makes for a great date night in Puerto Vallarta!
+Next year’s event runs from October 26th to June 28th, 2023.

-Every night you can see a show of fireworks over the ocean that come from the Pirate Ship.
-While the ship is not free to get on, the fireworks they put off every night are free to watch.
+One of the best free things to do in Puerto Vallarta is to watch the fireworks from the Pirate Ship.
+While the ship is not free to get on, the fireworks they put off every night are.

-The fireworks don’t happen at the same time every night but usually go off between 9:30–10:30 pm.
-The fireworks happen over the water, so stop anywhere on the Malecon to admire them or from one of Puerto Vallarta’s many rooftop bars.
+The fireworks usually go off between 9:30–10:30 pm.
+They happen over the water, so stop anywhere on the Malecon to admire them or from one of Puerto Vallarta’s many rooftop bars.

-The market is on every day from day to night and is a great place to buy souvenirs.
+The market is daily from day to night and is a great place to buy souvenirs.
 It’s a great place to soak up the local atmosphere, even if you don’t plan to purchase anything.

 Another market worth checking out in Puerto Vallarta is the Old Town Farmer’s Market which happens every Saturday at Lázaro Cárdenas Park.
 There you can find local produce, handicrafts, and delicious snacks.

-If you want to learn a bit more about the city of Puerto Vallarta, including its culture and history, then join a free walking tour with a knowledgeable guide!
+If you want to learn a bit more about the city of Puerto Vallarta, then join a free walking tour with a knowledgeable guide!

-Every Tuesday, Wednesday, and Saturday, you can join a 2-hour walking tour sponsored by the Municipal Tourism Office that’s led by a certified guide.
+Every Tuesday, Wednesday, and Saturday, you can join a 2-hour walking tour sponsored by the Municipal Tourism Office and led by a certified guide.